How to fix a blocked fridge drainage hole

 Keeping Your Fridge Drain Permanently Clear

 Right, you’ve sorted the blockage – fantastic.
 Now, the trick is to make sure it doesn't happen again.
-A bit of proactive care is all it takes to prevent that dreaded fridge drainage hole blocked with gunk, saving you from future puddles and headaches.

 It really comes down to a few simple habits.
 Think about how you store food.
 Little changes, like keeping loose veg in containers and making sure food packets are properly sealed, go a long way.
 This stops stray crumbs and debris from migrating to the back of the fridge and, eventually, into the drain hole.